tournament-js/subset/api.md

 var primes = $.uniqueBy(notCoprime, $.range(2, 11)); // [ 2, 3, 5, 7, 11 ]
 ```

-Here the definition of equality is *a and b have common factors*, and later occurances are excluded with common factors are excluded.
+Here the definition of equality is *a and b have common factors*, and later occurances with common factors are excluded.
 Note the `range` from [interlude](https://github.com/clux/interlude).

 ### $.group(xs) :: ys